x-dl/Linker/chapter 1/description.md

 Before operating systems, each program had the machine’s entire memory at its disposal(<font color='cornflowerblue'>bare mechine</font>), so the program could be assembled and linked for fixed memory addresses(<font color='cornflowerblue'>because everything the program can do</font>), knowing that all addresses in the computer would be available.

-But with operating systems, the program had to share the computer’s memory with the operating system and perhaps even with other programs(<font color='cornflowerblue'>meanwhile the program can also denote process or thread or task</font>), <font color='red'>This means that the actual addresses at which the program would be running weren’t known until the operating system loaded the program into memory<font color='orange'>   pay aattention to that now the executable file(not the executable  module) is stored on the secondary memory that also can described the disk or flash or type </font></font>
+But with operating systems, the program had to share the computer’s memory with the operating system and perhaps even with other programs(<font color='cornflowerblue'>meanwhile the program can also denote process or thread or task</font>), <font color='red'>This means that the actual addresses at which the program would be running weren’t known until the operating system loaded the program into memory<font color='orange'>   pay attention to that now the executable file(not the executable  module) is stored on the secondary memory that also can described the disk or flash or type </font></font>

 <font color='red'>**Deferring final address binding past link time to load time.** </font>